learning how to train for improved behavior, flight and enrichment

 Sid Price article on consistency in training, while recall training a Pied Crow.

-Susan Friedman’s group of Applied Behavior Analysis students can help one-on-one with strategies to solve problem behavior.
+Susan Friedman’s groundbreaking Applied Behavior Analysis for companion parrots can help with strategies to solve problem behavior.
 Mini-lesson series introduces the concepts of Applied Behavior Analysis with examples from the world of companion parrots.
 Check for seminars near you.

 Karen Pryor’s Clicker Training Library